deciduously/tictactoe-hs/haskell-in-english.md

 In this example, we're using `[c]` - there's no `:cs` matching the tail.
 This means this pattern will only match on a single-element list.

-This is the last line of our function - but it's all wrapped up in a `forever`, so if we do get garbage and yell at the user we'll just take it again from the top of `runGame` until the user gives us something we can work with.[^5]
+This is the last line of our function - but it's all wrapped up in a `forever`, so if we do get garbage and yell at the user we'll just take it again from the top of `runGame` until the user gives us something we can work with.

 If the user complied and only passed in a single character we still have a little work to do: